Magyartanulas/magyartanulas.github.io/Section2.md

 | ti (you pl.)     | voltatok | vagytok | lesztek |
 | ők (they)        | voltak   | ---     | lesznek |

-`én, te, ő` are singular, and `mi, ti, ők` are plural.
-Pronouns aren't used except for emphasis or describing a third person.
+`én, te, ő` are singular, and `mi, ti, ők` are their respective plurals.
+These pronouns aren't used except for emphasis or describing a third person.

+> Hungarian does not distinguish between he or she, ő is used to describe both.

-You may have noticed that the third persons have been omitted, this is because they are only used for stating the existence of a thing/things, this will be touched on in the next section.
+You may have noticed that the third person present tenses have been omitted, this is because they are only used for stating the existence of a thing/things, this will be elaborated upon in the next section.

 Using the verb van, you can describe people.